TedThompson/c2t/README.md

 I have created this fork for the sole purpose of presenting a compiled binary for Windows.
 It was built in Windows 10 (64bit), using MinGW.
 I expect it would work for 32bit as well, but I make no promises.
 In fact I make no promises it will work on anything or for any purpose.

+The following is the original README as of version 0.997 which is, without ammendment, the version presented here.

+If you are a MacOS or Linux user, you should go to the [original repository](https://github.com/datajerk/c2t), if you are a Windows user, you'll find a [compiled commandline executable here](https://github.com/TedThompson/c2t/releases/tag/v0.997).

 ## Introduction

 `c2t` is a command line tool that can convert binary code/data and/or Apple-1/II Monitor text, as well as 140K disk images, into audio files suitable for use with the Apple-1 and II (II, II+, //e) cassette interface.